Magnets are used for pain?

 Magnets and magnetic therapy provide an invisible and noninvasive energy therapy similar to ultrasound or TENS therapy.
 It has been used to treat different types of pain such as arthritis or headaches for hundreds of years.
 Today, magnetic therapy is most commonly used for pain, inflammatory conditions, and wound healing.

-Pulsed Electromagnetic Therapy
+ICES - The Newest and Strongest Pulsed Electromagnetic Therapy

-• The active process requires frequent administration over several weeks via setting up a magnetic field with frequencies between 0.25 and 50 Hz around the site(s) requiring treatment - AND requires physician's prescription for use.
+The active process requires frequent administration over several weeks via setting up a magnetic field with frequencies between 0.25 and 50 Hz around the site(s) requiring treatment - AND requires physician's prescription for use.

 • Review of research between 2015-2024 for patients with fibromyalgia, patellofemoral (knee) pain, plantar fasciitis, hand and knee osteoarthritis, shoulder impingement syndrome, neck and back pain where surgery is not indicated (chronic nonspecific myofascial and mechanical LBP, chronic postoperative pain following lumbar surgery, cervical disc herniation, and lumbar spinal stenosis) confirmed improved pain scores and function nearly 3 weeks earlier than without using PEMF.